WCY-dt/blog-en/_posts/2024-11-11-python-import-pitfalls.md

         moduleB.py
 ```

-Running `python packageA/subpackageA/moduleB.py` from the root directory will still output `moduleA foo()` normally.
+Running `python packageA/subpackageA/moduleB.py` from the root directory still works fine.

-Now, let's create a new `main.py` file in the root directory with the following content:
+However, if we create `main.py` in the root directory:

 ```python
 from packageA.subpackageA.moduleB import bar